CommunityEngagementAtTIGS/hugoplate/content/english/blog/_index.md

 ---
-title: "Resources"
+title: "What is One Health?"
-meta_title: ""
+meta_title: "Understanding One Health"
-description: "This is a dedicated section for how various sectors could play a role in One Health.
-This section would contain resources for a specific sectors along with guidelines that aid in the integration with One Health"
+description: "Explore the interconnectedness of human, animal, and environmental health."
 ---

+## Understanding One Health

+One Health is a collaborative approach to addressing health challenges that span humans, animals, and the environment.
+It emphasizes the need for integration across these sectors to achieve better outcomes for all.